 women argue, the entire fishing community should not be penalised.

-They promise to act as informers for the Forest Department during instances of poaching, but insist on their right to continue using canoes for
+They promise to act as informers for the Forest Department during instances of poaching, but insist on their right to continue using canoes for fishing.
+The beat officer agrees not to seize canoes for the next three months, during which time the movements of the canoes will be supervised.
+He also agrees to take up the issue of the rights of forest-dependent fisher communities with higher authorities.

 When he voices a grouse about the government having to pay compensation when there are deaths caused by fishworkers venturing into tiger territory, he is reminded that fishworkers do not voluntarily venture into tiger territory, but because it is a question of their livelihood.